OliPelz/spreads-ubuntu-trusty/README.md

 Before rerunning the spreads config program again first make sure if you can use the chdkptp program.

-First before using chdkptp in Ubuntu 14.04 you have to kill gphoto in order to gain access to the chdk-enabled cameras otherwise you will not be able to use them
+First before using chdkptp in Ubuntu 14.04 you have to kill gphoto in order to gain access to the chdk-enabled cameras otherwise you will not be able to use them (gphoto2 will block access to the cameras for all other processes)
 ```bash
 ps aux | grep gphoto
 kill -9 <PID of gphoto2 process>